UAVs, multicopters, fixed-wing drones and VTOL drones provide enormous value-added for surveying and 3D data gathering

-Technical advantages of a multicopter, a fixed-wing drone and a VTOL compared to the conventional use of helicopters and aeroplanes
+Technical advantages of a UAV models like multicopter, fixed-wing drone and VTOL compared to the conventional use of helicopters and aeroplanes

 The gaping hole between the aircraft traditionally used for surveying, such as helicopters and aeroplanes, is gradually being reduced by drones, such as multicopters, fixed-wings and VTOLs.
 For smaller areas (below 1–2 square kilometres), low flying heights and narrow or complex terrain, drones are already far superior in terms of efficiency and precision.
 If the right type of drone is used in an application or project-specific way, perfect results are achieved and, in many cases, this is considerably more efficient than with manned helicopters and aeroplanes.

-Professional multicopters, fixed-wing drones and VTOL drones are unbeatably flexible and safe!
+Professional UAV models as multicopters, fixed-wing drones and VTOL drones are unbeatably flexible and safe!

 UAV deployment using autonomous flying supported by GPS waypoints is extremely reliable and offers the opportunity for regularly flying over exactly the same areas by means of saved routes for flights in order to capture the slightest changes.
 More than anything else, the autonomous flying of drones is safe, because pilots only intervene in the event of emergencies and human errors are therefore almost ruled out.
 In addition to potential pre-planning (e.g. flight routes) by back office staff, drone deployments are also highly flexible in the field in terms of logistics, location and deployment times.
 Owing to their size, drones can fit effortlessly into cars and, thanks to our special transport boxes, take the space of a suitcase in an aeroplane.